Newborowe History, Family Crest & Coats of Arms

 "Wellesbourn [in Warwickshire] was given by the Conqueror to Henry de Newburg, and was afterwards granted, as is supposed, by one of the Norman earls of Warwick to Robert de Hasting."

-Important Dates for the Newborowe family
+Early History of the Newborowe family

 This web page shows only a small excerpt of our Newborowe research.
 Another 104 words (7 lines of text) covering the years 126 and 1267 are included under the topic Early Newborowe History in all our PDF Extended History products and printed products wherever possible.

 Newborowe Spelling Variations